UP: Kamlesh Tiwari's wife threatens self-immolation, family demands security

-Sitapur (Uttar Pradesh) [India], Oct 19 (ANI): Kiran, wife of Hindu Samaj Party chief Kamlesh Tiwari, who was shot dead on Friday, has threatened to self immolate herself demanding justice for her husband.
+Sitapur (Uttar Pradesh): Kiran, wife of Hindu Samaj Party chief Kamlesh Tiwari, who was shot dead on Friday, has threatened to self immolate herself demanding justice for her husband.

+The mortal remains of the right-wing leader were brought to his ancestral house in Sitapur late on Friday night following post-morterm amid protests by his supporters at a few places in Lucknow.
+Tiwari was a native of Mahmudabad area of Sitapur district, Lucknow.

+The case has also taken a new turn after Tiwari's mother accused BJP leader Shiv Kumar Gupta of her son's murder.

 She said that Kamlesh Tiwari used to get threat calls every day but the administration did not act upon it.